-- A. Supply trailhead access during the summer season via the daytime reservation system from end of May to October 1. - B. Allow nighttime use of the Reservation for fishing during the off-season (October 1 to end of May) by walk-on, bicycle and vehicle (limited to available spaces). - C. Investigate access to Squibnocket Pond for shellfishing at such time as a viable shellfishing season is available.
+- A. Supply trailhead access during the summer season via the daytime reservation system from early May to October 31. - B. Allow nighttime use of the Reservation for fishing during the off-season (November 1 to April 30) by walk-on, bicycle and vehicle through closed gate. - C. Provide nighttime access information for passage through the closed south entrance gate on the southern portion of the Reservation to fisherman upon request. - D. Investigate access to Squibnocket Pond for shellfishing at such time as a viable shellfishing season is available.

-Objective 3: Allow gathering of natural products
+Objective 3: Allow gathering of natural products.